ChrisRawstone/DMiAI2024/Traffic_Simulation/README.md

+# Deep-Fried Neurons
+THe code structure is pretty self-explainatory.
+- Run api.py to run the server for port 8080.
+- Run run_sim.py to run it locally.
+Change sleeptimer and gui settings in top of environment.py

 # Traffic Simulation
 In this use-case the objective is to control the traffic lights at a congested intersection.
 Your job is to get as many vehicles through the intersection, thus minimizing the time waiting at the stop lights.